ArduPilot/UDPProxy/README.md

 - Uses normal UDP/TCP forwarding in users GCS
 - Supports both TCP and UDP, including mixed connections
 - Supports WebSocket TCP connections on support engineer side
+- supports up to 8 simultaneous connections on TCP by support engineer

 ## How It Works